 Chiropractic is a Vastly Better Option than NSAIDs

 An additional study from a recent edition of the journal Spine suggests that patients suffering from back and neck pain are better off utilizing chiropractic care than taking NSAIDs.
-The study revealed that chiropractic adjustments were more effective, both in the short and long term, than non steroidal anti-inflammatory medications (Advil, Aleve) for easing back pain and preventing recurrence.
+The study revealed that chiropractic adjustments were more effective, both in the short and long term than non-steroidal anti-inflammatory medications (Advil, Aleve) for easing back pain and preventing recurrence.
 While both the active treatment groups improved, patients receiving spinal adjustments were significantly better off than patients taking medicine alone.
-The chiropractic subjects experienced greater improvements in physical function as well as reduced time off work and reduced need for medication, leading researchers to conclude that "spinal manipulation was significantly better than anti-inflammatory drugs."
+The chiropractic subjects experienced greater improvements in physical function as well as reduced time off work and reduced need for medication, leading researchers to conclude that “spinal manipulation was significantly better than anti-inflammatory drugs.”

 Chiropractic First, Drugs Second, Surgery Last

 These findings add to the rapidly growing amount of research showing that chiropractic is a better choice than drugs or surgery for back pain and other problems resulting from dysfunction in the spine.
 While drugs can temporarily mask symptoms, they do little to treat the root of the problem and may actually enable you to participate in activities the pain would normally prevent you from doing, potentially causing further injury.
-Chiropractic, on the other had relieves symptoms while addressing the underlying cause of pain and restoring function.
+Chiropractic, on the other hand, relieves symptoms while addressing the underlying cause of pain and restoring function.

 It is important to be proactive in the treatment of back and neck injuries.
 Those who delay seeking treatment are more likely to prolong the road to recovery.
 If you have a friend or family member who is suffering from back or neck pain, share this article with them.
 We look forward to helping reduce their pain, improve their function, and increase their quality of life!

 Resources: Furlan, AD et al. (2012).
 A systematic review and meta-analysis of efficacy, cost-effectiveness, and safety of selected complementary and alternative medicine for neck and low-back pain.
-Evidence Based Complementary and Alternative Medicine 2012:953139.
+Evidence-Based Complementary and Alternative Medicine 2012:953139.
 Keeney BJ, et al. (2012) Early predictors of lumbar spine surgery after occupational back injury: results from a prospective study of works in Washington state.
 Spine.
 Von Heymann, et al. (2013).
 Spinal high-velocity low amplitude manipulation in acute nonspecific low back pain: a double-blinded randomized controlled trial in comparison with diclofenac and placebo.
 Spine.
 Goodman D, Burke A, Livingston E. Low back pain.
 JAMA Patient Page April 24, 2013; 309(16): 1738